kiegroup/appformer/uberfire-docs/docs/security/permissionResolution.md

 boolean result = authzManager.authorize(perspective1, user);
 ```

-This is a conflictive scenario wich requires to understand how the permission resolution mechanism works.
+This is a conflictive scenario which requires to understand how the permission resolution mechanism works.

 #### Voting strategy